AM4283/dotfiles/README.md

 </details>

 ### Background switcher
-My background switcher script depends on an image viewer called ```sxiv``` for choosing the image and another image viewer called ```feh``` for setting the background. <br>
+My background switcher script depends on an image viewer called ```sxiv``` for choosing the image and another image viewer called ```feh```  (```swaybg``` for wayland) for setting the background. <br>
 When ```sxiv``` opens, use ```m``` to mark the background you want to switch to and then quit using ```q```. <br>
-Additionally, if using my build of dwm with the autostart script defined in ```~/.dwm/autostart.sh``` with a line for ```feh``` to automatically select a background, this script will update that autostart file  to keep the new background on reboot
+Additionally, if using my build of dwm with the autostart script defined in ```~/.dwm/autostart.sh``` with a line for ```feh``` to automatically select a background, this script will update that autostart file  to keep the new background on reboot <br>
+The same is true if you are using my Hyprland config with a line for ```swaybg``` to automatically select a background in ```~/.config/hypr/autostart.sh```

 ### Theme switcher
-My GTK/terminal/window manager theme switcher script(s) changes the colorscheme for terminals that use .Xresources (like my build of st), alacritty, rofi, i3-lock-color, the GTK themes, and the dwm window manager from a preset list.
+My GTK/terminal/window manager theme switcher script(s) changes the colorscheme for terminals that use .Xresources (like my build of st), alacritty, foot, waybar, rofi, i3-lock-color, GTK applications, Hyprland, and the dwm window manager from a preset list.

-I've only tested it to use my build of dwm, but it can be adapted to other custom desktop environments.
+I've only tested it to use my build of dwm and my Hyprland config, but it can be adapted to other custom desktop environments.
 In order to use my theme switcher, there are certain other dependencies that are assumed to be installed.

 Fonts:<br>
 ```ttf-fira-code nerd-fonts-sans-regular-complete nerd-fonts-mononoki noto-fonts-cjk noto-fonts-emoji```